NC Zoo Garners North Carolina's Top Award

 To attain this certification, the Zoo methodically increased its use of organic, rather than chemical fertilizers; made its pest-control efforts more environmentally friendly; began monitoring its ground and surface water to prevent pollution, and put an energy management system in place.

-Additionally, the Zoo initiated a number of environmental initiatives that included: (1) establishing a biodiesel processing project that helps fuel all the Zoo's 11 buses and nine trams; (2) building a picnic pavilion topped by a solar panel array that produce 135,000 kwh of electricity each year; and (3) constructing a wetland that filters storm water from the Zoo's North America parking lot.
+Additionally, the Zoo initiated a number of environmental initiatives that included: (1) establishing a biodiesel processing project that helps fuel all the Zoo's 11 buses and nine trams; (2) building a picnic pavilion topped by a solar panel array that produces 135,000 kwh of electricity each year; and (3) constructing a wetland that filters storm water from the Zoo's North America parking lot.

 The Governor's Award for Excellence was created in 1982 by Gov. Jim Hunt as a way to honor state employees for outstanding achievements in one of five areas: Human Relations, Innovations, Outstanding State Government Service, Public Service, and Safety and Heroism.
 The Zoo received its award in the Innovations Category.
-Dr. David Jones, the Zoo’s director, and Mary Joan Pugh, Deputy Director, accepted the award on November 29, 2011.
+Dr. David Jones, the Zoo’s Director, and Mary Joan Pugh, Deputy Director, accepted the award on November 29, 2011.

 The NC Zoo Society offers its congratulations to the Zoo and its staff for this sterling achievement.
 Good Job!